-- 1.68. "rate", means a municipal rate on property envisaged in section 229(1)(a) of the Constitution; - 1.69. "rateable property", means property on which a municipality may in terms of section 2 levy a rate, excluding property fully excluded from the levying of rates in terms of section 17: - 1.70. "rebate", in relation to a rate payable on a property, means a discount granted in terms of section 15 on the amount of the rate payable on the property; - 1.71. "reduction", in relation to a rate payable on a property, means the lowering in terms of section 15 of the amount for which the property was valued and the rating of the property at that lower amount; - 1.72. "register" - i) the Deeds Registries Act, 1937 (Act No. 47 of 1937); or - ii) the Mining Titles Registration Act, 1967 (Act No. 16 of 1967); and - 1.73. "includes any other formal act in terms of any other legislation to record - i) a right to use land for or in connection with mining purposes; or - ii) a land tenure right - - 1.74. "residential property", means a property included in a valuation roll in terms of section 48 (2) (b) as residential; - 1.75.
-"Sectional Titles Act", means the Sectional Titles Act, 1986 (Act No. 95 of 1986); - 1.76. "sectional title scheme" means a scheme defined in section 1 of the Sectional Titles Act; - 1.77. "sectional title unit", means a unit defined in section 1 of the Sectional Titles Act; - 1.78. "shop", including a café means land used or a building designed or used for the purposes of carrying on retail trade and the necessary accompanying storage and packaging and also includes a use on the same site which is ordinarily incidental to the conduct of the retail business thereon: Provided that the floor space of such ancillary activities shall not exceed 10% of the gross floor space and provided further that such activities shall not give rise to any disturbance or nuisance.
-A noxious industrial use, drive-in restaurant, scrap yard, commercial use, filling station, parking garage, place of amusement or public garage, inter alia, shall not be considered ancillary activities to a "shop" for the purposes of this Scheme;

-- 1.79. "special use", means land used or a building designed or used for any use other than one of the uses specifically defined in this Scheme and/or mentioned in the definitions: - 1.80. "state trust land", means land owned by the state - - i) in trust for persons communally inhabiting the land in terms of a traditional system of land tenure; - ii) over which land tenure rights were registered or granted; or iii) which is earmarked for disposal in terms of the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994); "this Act" includes regulations made in terms of section 83. - 1.81. "zone", means a portion of the area of the applicable Town Planning Scheme shown on the map by distinctive notations or edging or in some other distinctive manner for the purposes of indicating the restrictions imposed on the erection and use of buildings or the use of land.
+- 1.73. "residential property", means a property included in a valuation roll in terms of section 48 (2) (b) as residential; - 1.74.
+"Sectional Titles Act", means the Sectional Titles Act, 1986 (Act No. 95 of 1986); - 1.75. "sectional title scheme" means a scheme defined in section 1 of the Sectional Titles Act; - 1.76. "sectional title unit", means a unit defined in section 1 of the Sectional Titles Act; - 1.77. "shop", including a café means land used or a building designed or used for the purposes of carrying on retail trade and the necessary accompanying storage and packaging and also includes a use on the same site which is ordinarily incidental to the conduct of the retail business thereon: Provided that the floor space of such ancillary activities shall not exceed 10% of the gross floor space and provided further that such activities shall not give rise to any disturbance or nuisance.
+A noxious industrial use, drive-in restaurant, scrap yard, commercial use, filling station, parking garage, place of amusement or public garage, inter alia, shall not be considered ancillary activities to a "shop" for the purposes of this Scheme; - 1.78. "special use", means land used or a building designed or used for any use other than one of the uses specifically defined in this Scheme and/or mentioned in the definitions; - 1.79. "state trust land", means land owned by the state - i) in trust for persons communally inhabiting the land in terms of a traditional system of land tenure; - ii) over which land tenure rights were registered or granted; or - iii) which is earmarked for disposal in terms of the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994); "this Act" includes regulations made in terms of section 83. - 1.80. "zone", means a portion of the area of the applicable Town Planning Scheme shown on the map by distinctive notations or edging or in some other distinctive manner for the purposes of indicating the restrictions imposed on the erection and use of buildings or the use of land.